Home » Blog » Digital Music Activities » Learning Dynamics Music Games for Elementary Grades

 • Then, the Finder slowly turns around in place pointing forward as the class sings the song.

-• Once the Finder knows what direction to move in, they move closer and closer listening to the dynamics clues until they find the hidden object.
+• Once the Finder knows the general direction where the object is hidden, they move in that direction listening to the dynamics clues of the group until they find the hidden object.

 Lucy Locket